 Systemic and long-term nature of changes may reflect potential paradigm shift in Advanced Economies' production operating models.

-Key findings
+Key findings of the article

 Despite the overall growth of both GFCF and DVA in Gross exports of manufacturing industries achieved in the first period (2007 to 1995), the model reveals an emerging trend towards a declining GFCF-to-DVA in Gross exports ratio in most Advanced Economies across Medium, Medium-High and High R&D intensity manufacturing industry groups.
 This is evidenced by a predominantly negative relationship between GFCF and DVA in Gross exports in most annual periods.
 As previously discussed, this may reflect the development of new production technologies and the adoption of technological and organizational innovations, relocation of production facilities that reduce the reliance on GFCF in terms of volume.